Work-Immersion-Project/Coaching-Tracker/README.md

 ## Teacher Coaching Tracker

+A beautiful, fast, and responsive coaching tracker website, that has a sole purpose of tracking whether a teacher has successfully coached a student.

-- This project tracks if a student had been successfully coached by their teacher/s.
-Aside from that, this serves as the final project for Information Management and Work Immersion Subject.
+This serves as a final requirement for Work Immersion Subject, and Information Management.

+### Technologies Used

+- ⚛️ **React JS (Front End Framework)**
+- 🔥 **Firestore (Backend)**

 ### Team